Lindo98/CodeSpace-Cats-Portfolio/README.md

 # Project Overview
 This is a a landing page for a cat portfolio.
-I am creating aqw UI of the page using HTML
+I am creating the UI of the page using HTML

 # Presentation